RahulKumar-98/osticket-prereqs/README.md

 <img width="926" height="1143" alt="1" src="https://github.com/user-attachments/assets/d8da117f-1d10-4e95-bd40-c3582172694c" />
 </p>
 <p>
 To get started, we will first create a virtual machine.
-This virtual machine will be housed under a new Resource Group named "osTicket" and the virtual machine (VM) will be names "osticket-vm".
+This virtual machine will be housed under a new Resource Group named "osTicket" and the virtual machine (VM) will be named "osticket-vm".
 When creating the VM, we will be selecting a Windows 10 image, the size of the virtual machine will contain at least 2 vcpus.
 Set username and password to your preference.
 </p>
 <br />